The feature is part of The Masterminds

 The era he grew up in was marked by a race to advance technology as a way of publicly championing the educational superiority of the Soviet Union, but in everyday life there was a distinct lack of technology made available to ordinary people.
 Lobanovskyi found inventive ways around this in his thirst for self-improvement as a manager.

 While in charge of Dynamo, it was a struggle to prepare thoroughly for European opponents since matches of foreign leagues were not broadcast on Soviet TV.
-Lobanovskyi had a colleague in Uzhhorod, on the border with Slovakia and a few kilometers from Hungarian territory, where signals from Hungarian TV could be picked up, so matches were recorded on VCR and smuggled back to the capital for the boss and his team to analyse.
+Lobanovskyi had a colleague in Uzhhorod, on the border with Slovakia and a few kilometres from Hungarian territory, where signals from Hungarian TV could be picked up, so matches were recorded on VCR and smuggled back to the capital for the boss and his team to analyse.

 While videos were hardly revolutionary, the system that became the cornerstone of Lobanovskyi’s success most certainly was.
-The now famous partnership with the dean of the Dnipropetrovsk Institute of Physical Sciences, Anatoly Zelentsov, was unheard of, and initially met with disapproval from many observers of football, who claimed it was removing the soul from the game.
+The now-famous partnership with the dean of the Dnipropetrovsk Institute of Physical Sciences, Anatoly Zelentsov, was unheard of, and initially met with disapproval from many observers of football, who claimed it was removing the soul from the game.
 Lobanovskyi had taken up his first managerial post with the city’s club Dnipro after hanging up his boots at the age of 29, and was desperate to build a team to challenge at the highest level, so was intrigued by Zelentsov’s claims that he could improve players’ levels by using data collected from performance.

 The academic proposed a system whereby each area of the pitch was automatically analysed by a computer that would measure the speed of individual players, how long they spent in each specific area, how they supported each other if drawn out of position and how they worked with and without the ball.
 Sam Allardyce famously championed the idea of using statistical breakdowns of games after witnessing NFL teams during his stint as a player in the NASL, but this was two decades earlier at a time when the English FA still towed the line of ‘Positions of Maximum Opportunity’ – a glorified presentation of the long ball – as a technical advancement.

 Reacting to events on the pitch was only a minor part of the work that Zelentsov and Lobanovskyi devised.
 Screening players deemed suitable for their teams was an equally technical process using computers brought in from Moscow to create programs that tested key skills players would need on the pitch.
 One such example that Simon Kuper describes from his meeting with Zelentsov in his book Football Against the Enemy details the focus on reaction times; a line dissects the screen as dots move across at varying speeds, and the player under scrutiny must tap a key as soon as it crosses the line.
-A score to three decimal places is given, with a specific range deemed acceptable.
+A score of three decimal places is given, with a specific range deemed acceptable.

 Read | In celebration of Andriy Shevchenko, the brilliant bridge between east and west